Go on efficiently doing your duty at all times without attachment.

 - Humility – there is good and bad existing in this world like Ying & Yang.
 If one keeps focusing on the negative traits or beings around them, they’ll not be able to focus on higher strata of life.
 Accept everything with a positive stride, in order to bring change.

-- Growth – to grow spiritually one should understand there is no control on anything but ourselves.
-If we want to change anything around us, we have to start changing ourselves.
-Because that is the only thing we have control over.
-When we change our coding, life and universe follows suit and change accordingly.
+- Growth – to grow spiritually you should understand, you can not control anything but yourselves.
+Hence if you want to change your life, start from yourself.
+Because that is the only thing you can control.
+When you change your coding, the universe follows suit and things around you start to change.

 - Connection – everything in the universe is connected.
-There is no big, small, important or immaterial task.
-Each step leads to the next step.
-Neither the first or the last step are of greater significance, they are both needed to complete the task.
+You once were a part of a star and in the end you’ll again be a part of it.
+What a beautiful process of life.
+Hence whatever you are doing big or small, important or immaterial, everything is connected.
+Give your best and let the universe do the rest.
+Neither the first or the last step is of greater significance, they are both needed to complete the task.

 - Focus – focus is a very feeble thing, it is very hard to gain, but once gained it comes with immense rewards.
 Second important aspect about focus is, it is unilateral.
-One can focus on one thing at a time.
+Hence when you are doing any task, give it your undivided attention, only then you will achieve success in all your endeavours.

-- Here & Now – one should live life by each moment, by the minute by the hour and by the day.
-This is true bliss!
-Examining your past and being lost in old thoughts, deeds, patterns or behaviour only brings misery.
-One should always take lessons from the past, treat each day as a present and not worry about the future.
+- Here & Now – Shri Krishna says, “one should live life by each moment, by the minute by the hour and by the day.
+This is true bliss!”
+Examining your past or worrying about your future will only steal the joy of the present.
+Take lessons from the past, treat each day as a present and don’t waste time worrying about the future because it is a mystery.

 - Change – change is the only constant in the universe.
 To change our course of life we need to change our old habits, old patterns and old attitude, once we take control, life will follow the path we choose.

-- Patience & Reward – “You have the right to work, but never to the fruit of work” – Bhagvad-Gita.
+- Patience & Reward – “You have the right to work, but never to the fruit of work” – Bhagavad-Gita.
 Every reward comes in time, with initial grind.
 Rewards of lasting nature require patience and persistence.
-True bliss comes from what one likes to do, keeping in mind that reward comes in its own time.

 Karma is a lifestyle that inspires positive thinking & actions.
 It should not be considered as a punishment, but it exists for the sake of education.

 Every religion speaks about Karma in its own way and methods of breaking the karmic cycle.
 But the common factor between all of them is – what you give is what you get.
-We are all connected and our actions, deeds and thoughts affect the environment around us, and the same energy is reverberated back at us.
+We are all connected and our actions, deeds and thoughts affect the environment around us.

 - Do good and good will follow.